 Our Organization and Leadership

-The Grand Rapids Buddhist Temple is under the leadership of our Dharma Council who are responsible to our Board of Directors.
+Three groups form the structure of our organization.
+The Temple functions with the Board's oversight, the Dharma Council's teachings, and the participation and support of its members, the Sangha.
+The Grand Rapids Buddhist Temple is under the spiritual guidance of our Dharma Council who are responsible to our Board of Directors.

 As a volunteer-based non-profit, we are a working temple, which means the Board and the Dharma Council not only make decisions but must also act on those decisions.